 To Sum Up

-Tart cherry juice is a nutrient-rich drink that might provide key health benefits when taken in regulated quantities.
+Tart cherry juice is a nutrient-rich drink that might provide key health benefits and boost the immune system when taken in regulated quantities.
 It is especially effective in reducing muscle damage and soreness and can thus be beneficial to sportspeople and athletes.
 With its melatonin content, it also helps you sleep better.
 To get the most out of its polyphenols and antioxidants, you should opt for organic unsweetened tart cherry juice.

 Frequently Asked Questions